kyma-project/kyma/docs/operation-guides/task-restore-kyma-with-velero.md

 ---
-title: Restore resources using Velero
+title: Backup resources using Velero
-type: Tutorials
+type: Tasks
 ---

-This tutorial shows how to use Velero to perform a partial restore of individual applications running on Kyma.
-Follow the guidelines to back up your Kubernetes resources and volumes so that you can restore them on a different cluster.
+Use Velero to back up individual applications running on Kyma and to restore Kubernetes resources and volumes, so that you can restore them on a different cluster.

-> **NOTE:** Be aware that a full restore of a Kyma cluster is not supported.
+> **NOTE:** Be aware that a full backup of a Kyma cluster is not supported.
 Start with the existing Kyma installation and restore specific resources individually.

 ## Prerequisites

 Download and install [Velero CLI](https://github.com/vmware-tanzu/velero/releases).

 ## Steps

-Follow these steps to install Velero and back up your Kyma cluster.

 1. Install the Velero server.